 As a convicted felon, you may be living your life under a microscope for the foreseeable future.
 One of the top charges convicts face after they have completed their sentencing is “felon in possession of a firearm” charges.
-However, if you have been accused of committing an offense under CA Penal Code 29800, it is essential that you secure a private criminal defense attorney who can help you avoid some of the more severe consequences of a conviction.

-To be charged with felon in possession of a firearm under California PC 29800, you must meet the elements of the offense.
-You may be prohibited from possessing a firearm if you previously have been convicted of any type of felony offense or were previously convicted of any type of violent firearm offense.
-You can also be prohibited from possessing a firearm if you are addicted to any type of narcotic drug.
+You may be prohibited from possessing a firearm if you have previously been convicted of any type of felony crime offense or were previously convicted of any type of violent firearm offense.
+You can also be prohibited from possessing a firearm if you are addicted to any narcotic drug.

-For the prosecuting attorney to obtain a guilty verdict in your case, they will need to show that the elements of the offense have been met.
-These elements include:
+For the prosecuting attorney to obtain a guilty verdict in your case, they will need to show that you:

-Weapons that Are Considered Firearms
+Weapons That Are Considered Firearms

-There are specific types of devices commonly referred to as guns that could be considered firearms under California state law.
-Any device that causes a projectile to be expelled through the barrel is intended to be used as a weapon and expells the projectile through explosion or force is considered a firearm.
+Any device that expels a projectile through the barrel, is intended to be used as a weapon, and expels the projectile by explosion or force is considered a firearm.

 This means BB guns and pellet guns are not considered firearms under the law.
 Examples of devices that may be considered firearms include: